MTH - Applied Statistics Graduate Program

 Analysis of Variance and Design of Experiments

-An introduction to single factor, and randomized block designs in analysis of variance.
+This course is an introduction to single factor, multiple factor, and randomized block designs in analysis of variance.
 Inferences, appropriateness of model, model diagnostics/adequacy, difficulties in the application of models are discussed.
-Design or structure of an experiment will be discussed.
-A computer package will be used.
-Course participants will be involved with hands-on statistical applications and consulting.
+Design or structure of an experiment is discussed.
+A computer package is used.
+Course participants are involved with hands-on statistical applications and consulting.
 This course is taught largely at an undergraduate level.
-Graduate students will have additional course requirements/expectations.
-Prerequisite: grade of "C" or better in STAT 345 or STAT 405/505.
+Graduate students have additional course requirements/expectations.
+Prerequisite: grade of "C" or better in STAT 345.
 Offered Spring.

 STAT 447/547 Cr.3